 - Sufficient water in every station – thumbs up

 - A suggestion was to hand water to runners instead of letting runners to the water tables.
-This is to disperse the congestion at those station.
+This is to disperse the congestion at those stations.

 - Medical support was at every water station – thumbs up

 - To have more spray station, especially from KM20 onwards.
-I found that the spray supply were insufficient and those runner with nagging muscle pull were left stranded without supply especially at the KM25 onwards.
+I found that the spray supply was insufficient and those runners with nagging muscle pull were left stranded without supply especially at the KM25 onwards.
 There was one spray station where quite a bunch of runners rack sacking the box of near empty spray box.
 Quite an unpleasant scene.

 - The gel station in KM25 and KM32 were very good.
 The staff were strict in giving out the High5 Powergel – one gel per person. – thumbs up

-There were about 3,000 Standard Chartered staff deployed for this event.
+There was about 3,000 Standard Chartered staff deployed for this event.
 And not including those volunteers and paid professional.
 No wonder the experience of redirecting the coming back runners was excellent.
-There were no human traffic jam.
+There was no human traffic jam.
 So no irritation especially to those tired runners. – thumbs up.

-The only odd feeling was that after marking your Bib and checking yours wrist band, you were made to line up to get your stuff.
-First station was the bag section where a few people which in charged of an item will take turn to fill up your bag – empty bag, an apple, a pair fruit, a banana, a can of Lucozade.
+The only odd feeling was that after marking your Bib and checking your wristband, you were made to line up to get your stuff.
+The first station was the bag section where a few people which in charge of an item will take turn to fill up your bag – empty bag, an apple, a pair fruit, a banana, a can of Lucozade.
 Makes me felt like those jail scenes. – moderate thumbs up.

 The next station was the finisher T and medal station.
 The staff were friendly and efficient in handling the items – thumbs up.